ericleasemorgan/bringing-algorithms/classification-and-clustering/README.md

 <img src="./images/chart.png" alt="chart" width="640"/>

 As you can see, each author discuss a different topic almost exclusively.
 Emerson discusses man.
 Alcot discusses Jo.
 Thoreau discusses Ben.
 Longfellow discusses the heart.

 As an extra exercise, use the authors.csv file as a template, change the author column to year, fill in the year of publication for each file, run the Tool again, visualize the results as a line chart, and see how themes may (or may not) have changed over time.

 ## Summary

-The processes of machine learning, such automatic classification and topic modeling, are opportunities for librarianship.
-The combination of full text, bibliographic description, and "intelligent" algorithms make for powerful tools to be applied to traditional library collections and services.
+The processes of machine learning -- such automatic classification and topic modeling -- are opportunities for librarianship.
+The combination of full text, bibliographic description, and "intelligent" algorithms make for powerful tools to be applied to library collections and services.

 ---
 Eric Lease Morgan &lt;emorgan@nd.edu&gt;